President Zeke Miller

 A native of Smyrna, Georgia, Zane S. Miller graduated from Brewton-Parker College with a degree of Bachelor of Business Administration in Management in 2005.
 Upon graduating, Zane joined the family business full-time after working the summer months, holidays, and weekends as needed throughout college and high school.
 Zane began as an estimator in the sales department, but currently serves as MillerClapperton’s Vice President where he oversees business operations and is responsible for the administrative, financial, and general management of the organization.
 This includes subsidiary company, RapidMaterials, in addition to supervising the IT, Finance, and Marketing departments.

 A huge baseball fan, Zane enjoys coaching his children’s baseball & softball teams and attending Braves games with his family.
-In addition to coaching, Zane enjoys attending and serving with his church, Cumberland Community Church in Smyrna.
 More than anything though, he loves spending time with the people who matter most: his wife Rebecca (married in 2008) and their three children – Ty, Catherine, and Alden.

 Jerrie Self – Chief Financial Officer